19 Jan 2020

 Email [email protected] to serve or to report transcription errors.

-This is the third week of the new year and we are on this series called vision 2020.
-What it means is that we are looking ahead as to where God is leading this church, where we want to be as a people.
+This is the 3rd week of the new year and we are on this series called, 'Vision 2020'.
+What it means is that we are looking ahead as to where God is leading this church - where we want to be as a people.

 I'm very clear that as a church, our goal is certainly not just having a nice building.
 The goal of this church is not just about growing attendance.
 The goal of this church is not even having more programs.

 I believe that the goal of this church is to become a certain kind of people.
 A people that will bring delight to our Father.
 And I believe that the vision of this church is a very simple one.
 And it is to be like an Acts church for today.

 You say, "What's an Acts church?"
 Well, it's the church recorded for us in the book of Acts of the Bible.
 It's the early church, the New Testament Church born some 2000 years ago, when the Holy Spirit came down in mighty power.

 What's so admirable?
 What's so desirable in the church in the book of Acts?
 Well, there are 7 qualities.
 7 characteristics or if you may, 7 values that I feel are so precious to God and to His people.